it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 Good luck and stay in touch.

-#### Retake the test
+#### Possibility of retaking the test

-Remember that you have three test attempts, which don't depend on your current scores.
+Remember that according to the [Assessment – grading scale](https://ife.edu.p.lodz.pl/mod/page/view.php?id=11195), you have three test attempts, which don't depend on your current scores.
 The next attempts will be conducted remotely.
 You must be a member of the _24-Programming Technologies_ Teams group.
 Information on how to enroll can be found on the WIkam landing page.
 If you are going to make the next test attempt let me know by email and send your preferences regarding the date and time for when the test will be opened next time.
-I am waiting for your proposal up to the end of this week, i.e. up to **23-06-2028**.
-My proposal is **03-07-2028 at 10:15**.
+I am waiting for your proposal up to the end of this week, i.e. up to **06-09-2028**.
+My proposal is **17-09-2028 at 10:15**.
+It will be the last attempt this year.
+The proposal applies to students who have not resigned from the possibility of improving grades and asked me to transfer their current grades.
+A final decision will be sent on Monday 09-09-2024.

 Stay in touch.